aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/adding-new-worksheets-to-workbook-and-activating-a-sheet-in-vsto-and-aspose-cells/_index.md

 ## **Migration tip:**
 1. Add new worksheets to an existing Microsoft Excel file.
-1. Fill data into the cells of each new worksheet.
+2. Fill data into the cells of each new worksheet.
-1. Activate a sheet in the workbook.
+3. Activate a sheet in the workbook.
-1. Save as Microsoft Excel file.
+4. Save as a Microsoft Excel file.

 Below, are parallel code snippets for VSTO (C#) and Aspose.Cells for .NET (C#), that show how to achieve these tasks.